 Exploration of Opportunities in Indonesia

-IIndonesia’s textile sector produces over 770,000 tonnes of post-industrial waste annually (estimated), presenting a significant opportunity for circular innovation.
+Indonesia’s textile sector produces over 770,000 tonnes of post-industrial waste annually (estimated), presenting a significant opportunity for circular innovation.
 With government backing through the Circular Economy Roadmap, there is strong momentum to scale solutions that reduce the usage and dependence on virgin raw materials and create new, circular value chains by building out regional recycling eco-systems.
 Unlocking this potential could drive sustainable growth, generate millions of jobs, and contribute up to USD 45 billion to the national economy by 2030 (UNDP).
-This opportunity strongly aligns with Laudes Foundation’s mission to inspire and challenge industry to transition toward a green, fair and inclusive economy.
+This opportunity also strongly aligns with Laudes Foundation’s mission to inspire and challenge industry to transition toward a green, fair and inclusive economy.

 Building Insights for Circularity